airKlizz/go-interview-2/README.md

 ### Overview

 In Golang, testing is made with the official testing [package](https://pkg.go.dev/testing).
-I invite you to read the begining of the page to have a quick overview of how test a Go application.
+I invite you to read the beginning of the page to have a quick overview of how to test a Go application.
 There are specificities but in two words:

-* a function starting with `Test`, having `*testing.T` in arg, and in a file ended with `_test.go` is a test (`func TestXxx(*testing.T)`)
+- A function starting with `Test`, having `*testing.T` in the argument, and in a file ending with `_test.go` is a test (`func TestXxx(*testing.T)`).
-* you can test in the same package as the application (without exporting the package) or in a separate `_test` package for "black box" testing
+- You can test in the same package as the application (without exporting the package) or in a separate `_test` package for "black box" testing.
-* there are naming conventions for the names of a test function
+- There are naming conventions for the names of a test function.
-* tests can be run using `go test`
+- Tests can be run using `go test`.

 Here is a valid test sample: